michelle-miller/assistant-icp/install.md

     **Attention**: The instructions ask you to choose between two ways of installing Helm.
 Here are some things to know about each installation method:

     - If you download Helm directly from GitHub, get version 2.7.2.
 Add the Helm executable binary file to your PATH.
     - If you use the Helm package that is included with {{site.data.keyword.icpfull_notm}}, you are instructed to run a Docker command to install it.
 The Docker command downloads Helm from a publicly available Docker image (from Dockerhub), extracts a single Helm file from it, and then copies this file to a directory on your PATH.
 The version of Helm that results is version 2.7.3.
+If you use this approach, get Tiller version 2.7.3 also.
+The client and server must use the same version number.

 ## Step 3: Add the Helm chart to the cloud repository
 {: #add-wa-chart-to-icp}